-At TVP the discrimination against and the persecution of journalists who do not have the same opinions as the ruling party is generalized.
-The do not receive tours of duty, and because of this cannot earn enough; their contracts get terminated.
-Hence they cannot earn a living or are simply fired.
+At TVP the discrimination aganst and the persecution of journalists who do not have the same opinions as the ruling party is generalized.
+The do not receive tours of duty, and because of this cannot earn enough; their contracts get terminated. hence their possibility to earn for life, or are simply fired.
 The public television and news programmes are tightly controlled by representatives of the power in place.
 Sometimes even the exact content of news tickers in news programmes is imposed by the power in place, and journalists have absolutely no say.